 Calculating the Bond Amount

-The bond is not a flat fee.
-It is tied directly to the value of the estate the personal representative will be handling.
-Before the court approves the appointment, the representative files a sworn statement estimating the value of all personal property, real estate (minus any mortgages or liens), and the income the estate is expected to generate in the next year.
+Before the court approves the appointment, the representative files a sworn statement.
+This statement estimates the value of personal property, real estate (minus mortgages or liens), and expected income for the next year.

 The person qualifying shall file a statement under oath with the registrar indicating his best estimate of the value of the personal estate of the decedent, real estate, less encumbrances thereon and of the income expected from the personal and real estate during the next year, and he shall execute and file a bond with the registrar, or give other suitable security, in an amount not less than the estimate.

 A.R.S. § 14-3604(A)This means larger estates require larger bonds.
-The bonding company charges a premium based on the bond amount, and that premium is paid from estate funds.
-For sizable estates, the cost can be significant.
+The surety bond premium is based on the bond amount, and estate funds pay that premium.

 Ways to Reduce the Bond

-On petition, the court can also excuse the bond requirement entirely, increase or reduce the amount, release existing sureties, or allow a substitute bond with different sureties.
-This flexibility lets the court balance protection for beneficiaries with practical administration costs.
+On petition, the court can excuse the bond entirely or adjust the amount.
+It can also release existing sureties or allow a substitute bond.